 If your facility is struggling with developing a properly risk based internal audit plan within resource limitations, you are not alone.
 With the myriad of changes that happen each year in healthcare and the subsequent risks that are presented, it is imperative to develop an internal audit plan that fits the needs of your organization.

 An internal audit plan is simply a plan to provide a review of an organization’s processes and procedures over selected areas to ensure financial and operational controls are in place and assure they are mitigating risk for the organization.
 In healthcare, a common key component of any internal audit plan is compliance-related risks.
 The Office of Inspector General (OIG) has stated there are basic elements when constructing the compliance portion of your internal audit plan, one of which is conducting internal monitoring and auditing focused on billing and coding issues through performance of periodic reviews.
 This component of the compliance plan can provide documented evidence to the OIG in their assessment of whether reasonable efforts were taken to avoid fraud and abuse.
-We have created a checklist below to ensure best practices are met:

 Establish an Auditor